 Broiled Snapper Recipe

-Broiling fish is one of the best methods for cooking thin white fillets.
-Season them with blackened seasoning, then place them under the broiler.
-There's no need to turn them while cooking.
-Serve with a squeeze of lemon and fresh herbs to add a touch of color.
+Broiling is one of the easiest ways to cook thin snapper fillets.
+Season them with blackened seasoning and place them under the broiler.
+No need to flip.
+Finish with a squeeze of lemon and a few fresh herbs before serving.

 Key West Coconut Crusted Snapper Recipe